spdx/spdx-spec/chapters/7-relationships-between-SPDX-elements.md

 ## 11.1 Relationship field <a name="7.1"></a>

+**Description**

-**7.1.1** Purpose: This field provides information about the relationship between two SPDX elements.
+This field provides information about the relationship between two SPDX elements.
 For example, you can represent a relationship between two different Files, between a Package and a File, between two Packages, or between one SPDXDocument and another SPDXDocument.

 In cases where there are "known unknowns", the use of the keyword `NOASSERTION` can be used on the right hand side of a relationship to indicate that the author is not asserting whether there are other SPDX elements (package/file/snippet) are connected by relationships or not.  ie. There could be some, but the author is not asserting one way or another.